 - It is important to have a good understanding of the various components of fiscal policy such as government spending, tax revenue, budget deficits, and public debt.

 You can check some of the questions asked in previous years’ questions papers so that you can get some idea :

-- Elaborate on the policy taken by the Government of India to meet the challenges of the food processing sector.
+- Give a detailed explanation of the policy adopted by the Government of India to tackle the challenges faced by the food processing sector.
 (UPSC CSE MAINS, 2019)